xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/ppc64le/statelite/advanced_features.rst

 If Using the RAMdisk-based Image
 ````````````````````````````````

-If you want to use the local disk option with a RAMdisk-based image, remember to follow the instructions in :ref:`Switch to the RAMdisk based solution`.
+If you want to use the local disk option with a RAMdisk-based image, remember to follow the instructions in :doc:`Switch to the RAMdisk based solution <./provision_statelite>`.

 If your reason for using a RAMdisk image is to avoid compute node runtime dependencies on the service node or management node, then the only entries you should have in the litefile table should be files/dirs that use the localdisk option.